How to change careers

 For many, intentionally learning a new skill hasn’t been something that we’ve had to do for many years, so getting comfortable with being bad at something again requires a mindset shift.
 The fact that you’re stepping outside of your comfort zone should be acknowledged – and embraced.

-Learning new skills takes patience and practice.
+Learning new skills takes patience and practice but should be prioritised..

 You need to adopt a beginner’s mindset when setting out to add to your skill set.
 No one is good at something new immediately; it’s going to take time.